IOTA Client PTB CLI

 If you build a complex PTB, use the --preview

-flag to display the PTB transaction list instead of executing it.
+flags to display the PTB transaction list and effects instead of executing it immediately and wasting gas.

 Examples